PipHoward/data-sharing-soe/_episodes/external-lesson_2.md

 ## What data should be shared

 The Digital Curation Centre (DCC) has a wealth of expert guidance on data sharing and curation.
-They are responsible for the widely-used [DMPonline data management plan form](https://dmponline.dcc.ac.uk/).

 In this lesson, we will discuss a condensed form of the [DCC guide on deciding what data to keep](https://www.dcc.ac.uk/guidance/how-guides/five-steps-decide-what-data-keep).